094459/newsletter-oss-projects/README.md

 [sample-agents-with-nova-act-and-mcp](https://aws-oss.beachgeek.co.uk/4bm) - This repository demonstrates how to build intelligent web automation agents using Amazon Nova Act integrated with MCP (Model Context Protocol).
 MCP provides a standardised way to connect AI models to different data sources and tools - think of it like a "USB-C port for AI applications."
 The repo provides requirements for running these demos as well as an overview of the different example use cases.(#209)

+**sample-ai-agent-accelerator**

+[sample-ai-agent-accelerator](https://aws-oss.beachgeek.co.uk/4hz) - if you wanted to get hands on with Amazon Bedrock AgentCore, then this repo is for you.
+This project is a sample reference implementation that showcases how to quickly build an AI agent using the Bedrock AgentCore building blocks.
+The implementation is fully serverless leveraging AgentCore Runtime, AgentCore Memory, AgentCore Observability, and Amazon S3 Vectors for Agentic RAG, eliminating the need to run databases.
+The agent is built using the Strands Agent Python library and hosted on the AgentCore Runtime.
+It uses Strand's built-in retrieve tool to perform semantic search using Bedrock Knowledge Bases, which ingests documents from an S3 bucket and stores the indexed vectors in S3 Vectors.
+User conversation state and history are fully managed by AgentCore Memory.
+Users interact with the agent via a web app that provides both a web GUI and an HTTP JSON API, hosted as a container on ECS Fargate behind an ALB.
+The web app is built using Python Flask and HTMX. (#213)

 **sample-aws-dax-go-v2**

 [sample-aws-dax-go-v2](https://aws-oss.beachgeek.co.uk/4an)  is the official AWS DAX SDK for the Go programming language.
 In addition to this, [sample-aws-dax-go-v2-sample](https://aws-oss.beachgeek.co.uk/4al)is some sample code / application showing how to use DynamoDB Accelerator (DAX) Go Language SDK Client.(#208)